HaziqRazali/VRNN-Long-Term-Future-Frame-Prediction/README.md

 # Long-Term Future Frame Prediction

-We experiment with the use of latent variables in future frame prediction.
-Done with the LTS4 laboratory under Beril Besbinar.
+We experiment with the use of latent variables for future frame prediction.
+Done at the LTS4 laboratory under Beril Besbinar.
 Details can be found in the attached report.

 # Contents
 ------------